 The cellar Herdade do Grous has the guidance of the renowned oenologist Luís Duarte.
-He is responsible for the making of the best wines of this farm.
-My favorite wine of Herdade dos Grous - Herdade dos Grous Reserva 2013 (Red)
+He is responsible for the making of the best wines on this farm.
+My favorite wine of Herdade dos Grous - Herdade dos Grous Reserva 2013 (Red).

 Monte da Ravasqueira